jeffcai/reader-digest/prompt_history.md

   - still can not view original content and parsed content in the editor, fix it
   - content not showing there for both sides

 ## future functions

-- fix bug: markdown editor not showing content on both left and right sides
 - user can view/edit/delete user own digest in admin console
 - super admin can manage all contents including articles and digests
 - user can have chrome extension to add articles with notes input